 Carrying on the legacy of great thinkers in the kaupapa Māori space, Associate Professor Jackson was one of the first 500 Māori doctoral scholars to graduate through the Ngā Pae o te Māramatanga vision, and she also currently co-leads the national Centre of Research Excellence, Coastal People: Southern Skies.

-“This kaupapa is aspirational for our communities and taiohi.
-There might be a student, kid, or whānau member who sees us, and they can see themselves standing right where we are, to normalise excellence.”
+"This kaupapa is aspirational for our communities and taiohi.
+There might be a student, kid, or whānau member who sees us, and they can see themselves standing right where we are, to normalise excellence," Associate Professor Jackson says.

-Associate Professor Jackson says the new Centre will be a place for tauira to be nurtured and supported to contribute to their communities, Māori research and the world.
+Associate Professor Jackson adds the new Centre will be a place for tauira to be nurtured and supported to contribute to their communities, Māori research and the world.

 "We can teach anyone the academic skills, but we also pride ourselves on nurturing and bringing out the authenticity of who we are.
 Our graduates achieve highly in their work but also come out the end of the process as a whole person with their mana intact."